HOW WE WORK

 A rights-based approach is founded on the conviction that each and every human being, by virtue of being human, is a holder of rights.
 Thus a rights-based approach involves not charity or simple economic development, but a process of enabling and empowering those not enjoying their economic, social and cultural rights to claim their rights.

 We believe that every human being is entitled to the same human rights.
-This means:

 - We reach out to and support the most marginalised and vulnerable people.

 - We abhor discrimination in any form, including discrimination based on gender, religion, political affiliation, colour, ethnicity, caste or sexual orientation.

 Our work is informed by principles of deep respect, humility and integrity.

 - We ask people what help they need, not tell them what we think they need.